Arnold Birckmann

 Birckmann and the unknown English artist

-Later, an unknown English artist made at least 10 woodcuts in a dance of death series.
-It's hard to see whether he has followed Hollar's copies of Birckmann or Deuchar's copies of Hollar's copies of Birckmann, but there's no doubt the he has followed the Birckmann-variations some 300 years after the first issue This unknown artist, who has copied Birckmann twice of thrice removed, is a testament to the influence Birckmann's variations has had in Europa for many hundreds of years.
+Later, an unknown English artist made at least 11 woodcuts in a dance of death series that was published by Tindall Wildridge.
+He has evidently copied the 1816-edition of Hollar (see the example with the bishop above).
+This means that he has followed the Birckmann-variations some 300 years after the first issue.
+This unknown artist, who has copied Birckmann twice or thrice removed, is a testament to the influence Birckmann's variations has had in Europa for many hundreds of years.

 Resources